Daisuke Ono shows a renewed confidence as an artist in the compelling concept mini-album “STARGAZER“.

 And when those chants hit you in the choir, you’ll find yourself singing along, fist raised in the air.

-When necessary, he goes soft and gentle guides you through the story and dark instrumental.
+When necessary, he goes soft and gently guides you through the story and dark instrumental.

 Is this Daisuke Ono’s best song to date?
 Quite possibly.